devimam/exhash/README.md

 ### Prerequisites

-You just need a browser to open this simulator.
+You just need a web browser to open this simulator.
 To start this simulator just click [here](https://devimam.github.io/exhash/).

-### Installing
+### Installation

 No installation is required.
 To review how to use this website, just visit [here](https://www.youtube.com/watch?v=ilalf3MefL0).